Oscarz90/NotesDevelopment/Bash/Bash.md

 As you can see in the example above, the syntax is almost exactly the same as the while loop (just replace while with until).
 We can also create a script that does exactly the same as the while example above just by changing the test accordingly.

 So you may be asking, 'Why bother having the two different kinds of loops?'.
 We don't necessarily.
 The while loop would be able to handle every scenario.
-Sometimes, however, it just makes it a little easier to read if we phrase it with until rather than while.
+Sometimes, however, it just makes it a little easier to read if we phrase it with **until** rather than **while**.
 Think about the following statement:

 **Leave the towel on the line until it's dry.**